Governance

 Operations and Risk Management

-Our Board of Directors is responsible for overseeing the Company’s operations, including its strategy, risk management, and performance of management, to assure alignment with the interests of all stakeholders.
+Our Board of Directors is responsible for overseeing the Company’s operations, including its strategy, risk management, and performance of management, to assure alignment with the interests of our stockholders.
 The Board reviews and assesses material risks, including strategic, operational, IT and cyber security, human capital, and compliance.
 The Board regularly reviews the Company’s performance with management at quarterly in-person meetings.

 For more information on our ERM program, see the Climate Risk Management—TCFD Reporting section on our Environmental page.